exactly-once/Home/content/posts/notes-on-2pc.md

 This touches one more time on "2PC is not MS DTC".
 In MS DTC, the coordinator is a single process which is purely implementation decission.
 There is nothing in 2PC that could prevents us from implementing it as quorum of process[^4].
 Secondly, if we run in a local network or inside a single VM (the coordinator and all participants) what is the probability of network partitioning?
 As always, context is the king.

-### 2PC's biggest problem is commit latency
+### Commit latency is not the biggest problem
-It's not the latency but
+Commiting in 2PC requires 2 round trips between coordinator and participants, and there are 4*n messages generated, where n is the number of participants.
+This is sometimes viewed as the root cause of many practical problems with the protocol.
+It defenatelly isn't ideal but it only surfaces other, bigger problem.

+The problem is potential contention at participant level casued by locking.
+Especially in case of reational databases hodling locks means that other transactions dealing with a given piece of state need to wait for the transaction to commit to make any progress.

+This problem exists also without 2PC but the protocol makes is pretty much always worst.
+In 2PC, as the lock holding time is mostly driven by the parital transation that takes the longes, and the commit delay.

-### 2PC is unsuitable for Cloud
+### 2PC fits Cloud quite well
-We already know that it's used in the cloud (Spanner) and can be used by the users for some time already (VMs etc.).
-What it does, is that it assumes full trust between processes which is not the case in cloud environment.
+We already know that it's used in by the cloud vendors in their services[^4] and can be used by the users when running at the IaaS level[^5].
+That, said none of the cloud vendors support MS DTC and/or XA at the level of cloud services.

-Who are participants?
-If we expose 2pc to the clients they can do DOS.
+Often, it's claimed that the main reason are performance problems.
+Although, those can be significant it can be argued that secuirty aspects are even more important.
+2PC assumes high degree of trust between participants an coordiantor.
+We could easly imagine an evil coordinator that exhausts participants resources by purposfully letting transactions hang in the `stuck state`.

+From the cloud vendor perspective that could have quite a damaging consequences.
+According to the protocol participant is not able to make any progress after voting "YES".
+So in case of malacious coordinator they would have to break the protocol or let their resources be blocked.
+Enabling cloud services to act as MS DTC participants is effectivelly opening doors for DoS attack[^6].

-### 2PC is the only commit protocol out-there
+### 2PC is not the only commit protocol
-No!
-E.g. FaunaDB.
+2PC is just one possible solution to atomic committ protocol.
+It has it's own set of assumptions and dedicated scenarios were it works well.

+That said it's not the only commit protocol out there.
+With different set of assumptions e.g. about the participating resources it's possible to minimize the lock holding time[^7] or remove the need for coordinator[^8].

 ## Summary
-I hope this post puts some light on 2PC and it's characteristics necessary to make an informed  judgement on it's suitability for given context.
+Hopefully, this post puts a bit more some light on 2PC.
+As any other protocol out there it's neither good or bad - context is the king!

 [^1]: link to System R publication
 [^2]: link to some decent 2PC tutorial
 [^3]: note on cooperative commit option
 [^4]: this is exactly what Google Spanner does [TODO-link]
+[^5]: Azure connected services
+[^6]: "(...)
+Ultimately, MSDTC is a single-node/cluster and local-network technology, which also manifests in its security model that is fairly difficult to adapt to a multitenant cloud system. (...)" by Clemens Vasters in [Distributed Transactions and Virtualization](http://vasters.com/archive/Distributed-Transactions-And-Virtualization.html)
+[^7]: transactions in [FaunaDB](https://fauna.com/blog/consistency-without-clocks-faunadb-transaction-protocol) being a good example
+[^8]: Outbox pattern is commit protocol implementaiton that assumes writing to the message queue is idempotent and will always succeed